 Normally, climate change is a natural thing.
 It has occurred throughout Earth’s history.

-Usually when you hear people talk about “climate change,” they are not talking about past climate change.
+Usually when you hear people talk about “climate change,” they are not talking about climate change in the past.
 They are talking about climate change happening now.
-You may also hear the term “global warming” (I’ve even heard it called “global weirding”) to talk about today’s climate changes, but “climate change” seems to be the most commonly used term for what’s happening today.
-Unfortunately, I'm not writing about climate change happening now just yet, but I promise I will be writing about it soon.
+You may also hear the term “global warming” to talk about today’s climate change, but “climate change” seems to be the most commonly used term for what’s happening today.

-In the meantime, one thing scientists have observed over and over again is that climate change is directly connected to a type of gas in the atmosphere that is also coming out of your nose right now.
+One thing scientists have observed over and over again in both the past and today is that climate change is directly connected to a type of gas in the atmosphere that is also coming out of your nose right now.
 Scientists have found that when the amount of carbon dioxide in the atmosphere changes, the climate will change too.

 How can an invisible gas change the climate?
 I’ll be writing about that in my next post.